domluther/programming-fundamentals/README.md

 ## 🙏 Acknowledgments

-- Built for GCSE Computer Science students and educators
+- Built for programming students and educators worldwide
-- Inspired by the need for interactive, educational calculation practice
+- Designed to make fundamental concepts accessible and engaging
-- Uses modern web technologies for optimal learning experience
+- Utilizes modern web technologies for optimal learning experience

 ---

-*For technical documentation and development guides, see the other markdown files in this repository.*
+*For questions or support, please open an issue on GitHub.*